What is inventory forecasting? How does it help?

 Key Insight: The multivariate approach doesn’t just forecast better - it reveals why demand changes.
 By incorporating weather and temporal features, you gain actionable insights: stock more hot beverages before cold fronts, and optimize inventory based on weather forecasts rather than just historical patterns.

 Beyond weather, products in a store often influence each other’s sales.
 For instance, if coffee sales spike, tea sales might also increase, or soup and bread might move together.
 We can discover these relationships by using one product’s sales data to help forecast another product’s sales.
-Knowing this, store owners can introduce promotions or package deals to increase revenue.Understanding Cross-Item Forecasting
+Knowing this, store owners can introduce promotions or package deals to increase revenue.What is Cross-Item Analysis

 The key insight: if knowing Product A’s sales helps predict Product B’s sales more accurately, then these products are correlated.
 We measure this by comparing forecast accuracy (MAPE) - lower MAPE means stronger correlation.What is “Leaking” in Cross-Item Analysis?